|

 Step 1: Selecting a browser

-) for Amharic, Chinese, Japanese, Korean, Khmer, Lao and Tigrigna (even though the text for the link itself displays fine), whereas Moz-based browsers and Opera display the title text correctly.
-To see if you have the same issue, go to Quick definition of DV in 22 languages using IE, and hover over the language links at the top of the page to make the title boxes pop-up.
-Let me know by email if you know how to fix it, or if you don't even have the issue in IE.
+Caveat: On Win XP, for the HTML <title> attribute, IE 8 displays empty rectangles () for Amharic, Sinhala and Tigrigna (even though the text for the link itself displays fine), whereas Moz-based browsers and Opera display the title text correctly.
+To see if you have the same issue, go to Domestic violence is more than just physical abuse using IE, and hover over the Amharic and Tigrigna language links at the top of the page to make the title boxes pop-up.
+Let me know by email if you know how to fix it, or if you don't even have the issue in IE 8.

-- Netscape 4.79* and Opera 7.1* display Arabic and Hebrew incorrectly left-to-right and don't produce conjuncts or re-ordering for Indic scripts.
+- Netscape 4.79 (Win 98) and Opera 7.1 (Win XP) displayed Arabic and Hebrew left-to-right, i.e. incorrectly, and didn't produce conjuncts or re-ordering for Indic scripts.

 - Safari: